 • Students may register to vote in the state and county of their home address.
 Iowa residents should complete the Iowa Voter Registration Form and submit it to the county auditor’s office at their home address.
 Students from other states should complete the National Voter Registration Form and submit it to the state election commission.

 Students are encouraged to obtain additional information about voting at:

-Students may also obtain additional assistance and information from the Student Life Office.
+Students may also obtain additional assistance and information from the Office of Student Engagement.